catherinearnett/catherinearnett.github.io/index.md

 # Welcome

 My name is [Catherine Arnett](https://catherinearnett.github.io/about).
-I'm a research scientist, mainly interested in cross-lingual and multilingual NLP (see the [research](https://catherinearnett.github.io/research) page for more information).
+I'm an NLP Researcher at [EleutherAI](https://www.eleuther.ai/).
+I am mainly interested in cross-lingual and multilingual NLP (see the [research](https://catherinearnett.github.io/research) page for more information).
 I recently finished my PhD in Linguistics with a specialization in Computational Social Science at UC San Diego.
 I previously was Lead Research Scientist at [PleIAs](https://pleias.fr/).

 To contact me, you can email me at catherine [dot] arnett [at] gmail [dot] com or find me on 🦋 [BlueSky](https://bsky.app/profile/catherinearnett.bsky.social).